Paycheck Protection Program: Loans made to politicians and their families

 Some PPP loans were received by businesses owned or run by members of Congress or their spouses.
 On June 16, Politico reported that this included Reps.
 Susie Lee (D–NV), Debbie Mucarsel-Powell (D–FL), Roger Williams (R–TX), and Vicky Hartzler (R–MO).
 Three weeks prior, Dean Phillips (D–MN) had introduced legislation to require public release of the name of many of the recipients of PPP loans, but enough Republicans voted against it that the bill did not pass.
-Lee and Muarsel-Powell had voted in favor of public disclosures while Williams and Hartzler had voted against public disclosures.
+Lee and Mucarsel-Powell had voted in favor of public disclosures while Williams and Hartzler had voted against public disclosures.
 Ordinarily, an application for a Small Business Administration by a business owned or run by a member of Congress or their immediate family must be reviewed by the Standards of Conduct Commissions before the loan may be approved, but the Small Business Administration had waived that requirement for all PPP loans on April 13.

 Rep. Ayanna Pressley (D-MA) reported receiving PPP loans in her 2020 Financial Disclosure Report.

 The parents of White House Press Secretary Kayleigh McEnany received $1–2 million for their business, McEnany Roofing, which has 141 employees.
 The press secretary told Fox News in April 2020 that most loans had gone to "companies with 10 or fewer employees.
 That is what this program is designed to do, that is who it is helping."

 Businesses with addresses at properties owned by President Trump and advisor Jared Kushner received at least 25 PPP loans totaling over $3.65 million.
 Of these businesses, 15 reported having no more than one employee each, or they did not self-report how many employees they had.
 Triomphe Restaurant Corp., at the Trump International Hotel and Tower in New York City, received a PPP loan of $2,164,543, and it reported having zero employees.
 The business later closed.